Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![Figure 2](https://rawgit.com/Jcbnunez/phylobio_final_project/master/cline_network_phylo.png "Figure 2 Maximun Parsimony Network with full chromosome haplotypes of  your favorite Marine Organism")

-*Figure 2:* a maximun parsimony haplotype network with individuals from all populations and the outgroup.
+***Figure 2:** a maximun parsimony haplotype network with individuals from all populations and the outgroup.*

 ## Methods
 Data for this project corresponds to real anonymized sequencing data from various populations of *your favorite marine organism.* Sequencing data was assembles to high coverage and mapping quality standards to a reference sequence of chromosome K available in NCBI.
 Data was anonymized using scripts 1, 2, and 3 (see supplement).
 Monomorphic and singleton (parsimony non-informative) locus were filtered using TASSEL 5 (http://www.maizegenetics.net/#!tassel/c17q9).
 Nexus files were built in SEAVIEW (http://www.molecularevolution.org/software/alignment/seaview).
 As opposed to MESQUITE, SEAVIEW outputs revbayes ready NEXUS files.

 Phylogenetic reconstructions were conducted in revbayes (rb) version 1.00 (March 2016) using two types of runs: heavy and light.
 Heavy runs were computationally expensive with 4 independent searches and 100,000 generations.
 Light runs were computationally moderate with only 2 searches and 30,000 generations.
 For both types of runs, searches were conducted in independent nodes of the OSCAR computer cluster using the MPI version of revbayes (rb-mpi; rb scripts 4 and 5 are also included in the supplement).
 A major advantage of RevBayes is its modular nature allowing phylogenetic reconstruction to be informed by different assumptions and models: rate matrix(figure 3), among site variation(figure 4), tree topology (Figure 5), and the phylogenetic MCMC model (Figure 6).

 The original vision of this project was to compare the chromosomal tree with each individual gene tree in the molecule.
-However, given time constrains, this project will present a 'Lite' version of the original vision focusing on the comparison of the
+However, given time constrains, this project will present a 'Lite' version of the original vision focusing on the comparison of the main phylogeny constructed using the complete chromosome K sequences with 3 genes (gene a6, Gene CI, gene BigGene) and 1 neutral marker.

 #####Figure 3: Rate matrix
 ![Figure 3](https://rawgit.com/Jcbnunez/phylobio_final_project/master/rate_matrix.png "Figure 3 Rate Matrix")